×

 Closed Captioning vs Subtitles: What is the Difference? - Voquent

-Nope.
-Whilst they might look similar, essential differences set them apart.
-Understanding what defines closed captioning vs subtitles can be important for localisation and accessibility purposes.
+Understanding what defines closed captioning and subtitles can be important for localisation and accessibility purposes – which can be a game-changer for your content.

-What they have in common is that they both help viewers understand the dialogue and audio soundtrack.
-They improve engagement and open up new markets.
+Both help audiences to understand the dialogue and audio soundtrack to improve engagement and open up your content to new markets.

 Closed Captioning vs Subtitles – What Do I Need?